Fibonacci Laws of Planetary Motion β Technical Background

 Finding 2: Configuration Uniqueness

-The exhaustive search tested 7,558,272 configurations against four independent physical constraints:
+The exhaustive search tested 7,558,272 configurations through a pipeline of successively stricter physical constraints:

 The search space covers: